punkstack/ninjaworld/README.md

 $ ./ninja-world-darwin --help
 Usage of ./ninja-world-darwin:
    -i, --input-filename string
-        input file name with file path which contains villages -o, --output-filename string
+        input filename with file path which contains villages -o, --output-filename string
-        onput file name with file path where result of simulation is stored -n, --otsutsuki int
+        output filename with file path where result of simulation is stored -n, --otsutsuki int
-        random number used as entropy seed
+        random number used as otsutsuki seed
 ```

 Run the specific simulation by using the below command